 What metadata does @Component provide, and why does Angular need it?

-Overview@Component({...}) is configuration for Angular’s compiler/runtime.
+Under the hood@Component({...}) is configuration for Angular's compiler/runtime.
 It turns a plain class into something Angular can: (1) match in templates, (2) compile into render instructions, and (3) instantiate with the right DI scope and runtime behavior.
+When a component renders, scopes, or updates incorrectly, this metadata is often the first debug surface.

 import { Component, ChangeDetectionStrategy, ViewEncapsulation } from '@angular/core';